d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

 ### 5.4 Hypothesis (iii): uniform applicability

+The same occupancy profile structure, the same velocity-response computation, and the same constraint set (radius ordering and clamping) are used for every galaxy in the sample.
+The `support` parameter is uniform at 0.027 across all 177 galaxies.
+The `eps` softening parameter is 0.021 (the framework default) for 147 galaxies, with 30 galaxies using smaller values (0.001, 0.002, 0.007, or 0.011) when finer inner-detail resolution was needed to capture the rotation-curve structure near the galactic core.
+Smaller `eps` allows the cumulative displacement field to follow the piecewise-linear occupancy profile more closely without the smoothing kernel washing out sharp interior features.

-The same occupancy profile structure, the same velocity-response computation, the same constraint set, and the same `eps` and `support` framework parameters are used for every galaxy in the sample.
-No per-galaxy structural modification is performed.
-The only quantities that vary between galaxies are the seven amplitude and radius parameters of the occupancy profile, $\rho_0 \ldots \rho_4$ and $r_1 \ldots r_5$ (with the structural constraints applied identically), together with the per-galaxy fit amplitudes $A_{\rm fw}$ and $A_N$.
+No per-galaxy structural modification of the model is performed; the variation in `eps` is a single-parameter adjustment of numerical-method resolution rather than a structural change.
+The only quantities that vary substantively between galaxies are the seven amplitude and radius parameters of the occupancy profile, $\rho_0 \ldots \rho_4$ and $r_1 \ldots r_5$ (with the structural constraints applied identically), together with the per-galaxy fit amplitudes $A_{\rm fw}$ and $A_N$.

 That the same constrained model produces fits with median 2.09% RMS across galaxies spanning four orders of magnitude in total mass and two orders of magnitude in outermost radius is the test of hypothesis (iii).
 The framework is uniformly applicable across the sample.